 The autoscaling options on FortiWeb are automatically configured.
 You can view or change the configurations through System > HA Cluster > Manager Cluster on GUI or run

 Refer to the following steps on how to direct web traffic to FortiWeb for threat detection.
-Please note that we only introduce very basic settings here.
-For information on other settings such as the web protection profile, please see FortiWeb Administration Guide.
+Please note that we only introduce very basic options here.
+For information on other options such as the web protection profile, please see FortiWeb Administration Guide.